brainsatplay/brainsatplay/docs/docs/intro.md

 Brains@Play is creating the platform for brain-responsive applications.

-## What Can Brains@Play Do?
+## What can Brains@Play do?

-Here are some examples of what you can acheive with brainsatplay.js,
+Here are some examples of what you can acheive with brainsatplay.js:

 - **Signal Acquisition:** Send brain data to Chromium browsers over Bluetooth Low Energy or Serial.
 - **Algorithms:** Process brain data into useful metrics directly on the browser.
 - **Applications:** Create high-quality user experiences informed by the brain.

-## How to Contribute to Brains@Play?
+## How to contribute to Brains@Play?

 Brains@Play provides a full-stack solution to developing, deploying, and enjoying brain-responsive applications—though there's still a ton of work that most go into creating high-quality experiences for our users!
 Here's what each section of our documentation can help you with: